-Following a methodological review in 2024 (for full details see the separate appendment document), the 2022 and 2023 data was re-processed.
-In light of the fact that 2021 consisted of just 9 months of data and 2022 utilises an improved methodology, comparisons should be treated with caution.
+Following a methodological review in 2024 (for full details see the separate appendment document), the 2022 and 2023 data was re-processed and the 2024 data utilised the new methodology.
+Data for 2021 is not published as due to COVID pandemic lockdowns the complete calendar year data is not available.
+In light of the fact that 2021 consisted of just 9 months of data and 2022-2024 utilise an improved methodology, comparisons should be treated with caution.